tencentyun/intlcloud-documents/yehe_doc/计算和容器/容器服务/TKE 标准集群指南/网络管理/VPC-CNI 模式/固定 IP 模式使用说明/固定 IP 使用方法_intl_en.md

 ## Overview

-This mode is suitable for scenarios that rely on container static IP addresses, for example, migrating a traditional architecture to a container platform and performing security policy restrictions on IP addresses.
-It is not recommended to use the static IP address mode for services without IP limits.
+This mode is suitable for scenarios that rely on static container IP addresses, for example, migrating a traditional architecture to a container platform and performing security policy restrictions on IP addresses.
+The static IP address mode is not recommended for services without IP address limits.

 ## Features and Limitations